OpenRadioss/ModelExchange/Contributing.md

     * In your GitHub page : Select your ModelExchange Fork :  "<> Code"
     * Select "Update Fork"

-* On your local machine : you can clone your fork to access to the Model : In a shell terminal / Linux or cmd.exe / Windows
+* On your local machine : you can clone your fork to access the ModelExchange Repository : In a shell terminal / Linux or cmd.exe / Windows

         git clone git@github.com:[GitHub Account login]/ModelExchange

 * Link your Fork with the Official Repository "Upstream"

-        * Enter in ModelExchange directory
+        * Enter your ModelExchange directory
         * Type : git remote add upstream git@github.com:OpenRadioss/ModelExchange.git

 ## To add or Modify a Model in the repository